 7 Common Intimate Wedding Planning Mistakes to Avoid

 We have a hunch that you’re here because you’re planning a small wedding that you don’t want to be a disaster.
 Lucky for you, we’re here to ensure your big day goes as perfectly planned.
 From the proper mindset to choosing the perfect wedding dress, we have the tips for setting you up for a beautiful wedding day.
-Here are seven commonly made mistakes when planning smaller, more intimate weddings and exactly how you can avoid them!
+Here are 7 Common Intimate Wedding Planning Mistakes to Avoid.

 Not discussing your plans